Getting Started

 Step 2: Set Up the Tutorial Database Start a PostgreSQL database and load sample data 3 min

-Step 4: Add a Query with Criteria Add a filtered query via the REST API — learn how WHERE clauses tell Drasi what changes you are interested in 3 min
+Step 4: Add a Continuous Query with Criteria Add a filtered query via the REST API — learn how WHERE clauses tell Drasi what changes you are interested in 3 min

 Step 5: Add an Aggregation Query Add a query with count() — see aggregations update automatically as data changes and add a new Reaction that generates Server-Sent Events (SSE) when query results change 5 min